nflverse/nflplotR/cran-comments.md

 ## Submission

-This is a minor release that makes nflplotR compatible with ggplot2 v4 and now fully transitioned its internals to ggpath v1.1.0
+This is a minor release that fixes an issue with images in Rd files (requested by CRAN) and introduces a new experimental feature.

 ## R CMD check results